borntofrappe/fullstack-d3/README.md

   const voronoi = delaunay.voronoi();
   ```

-  With `xmax` and `ymax` it is possible to change the area covered by the diagram, and in the project, extend the area to the bounded dimensions.
+  With `xmax` and `ymax` it is possible to change the area covered by the diagram, and in the project, extend the area to the bound dimensions.

   ```js
   voronoi.xmax = dimensions.boundedWidth;
   voronoi.ymax = dimensions.boundedHeight;
   ```

-- render the triangles with `voronoi.renderCell`.
+- render the triangles with `voronoi.renderCell`

   ```js
   bounds